trojand/cheatsheet/docs/Infrastructure_Setup/OpenVPN.md

 ## Saving OpenVPN Credentials
 * So you wont need to type it every time you connect
 * For Username password
-    * Within the 'openvpn.conf', add the path to you text file containing the openvpn credentials:
+    * Within the 'OS-90922.ovpn', add the path to you text file containing the openvpn credentials:
         ```
         auth-user-pass /home/kali/VPN/creds.conf
         ```